"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

-Accidental consumption of KADIAN, especially in children, can result in a fatal overdose of morphine [see WARNINGS AND PRECAUTIONS].
+Accidental ingestion of even one dose of KADIAN, especially by children, can result in a fatal overdose of morphine [see WARNINGS AND PRECAUTIONS].

 Each KADIAN extended-release capsule contains either 10 mg, 20 mg, 30 mg, 40 mg, 50 mg, 60 mg, 70 mg, 80 mg, 100 mg, 130 mg, 150 mg, or 200 mg of Morphine Sulfate USP and the following inactive ingredients common to all strengths: hypromellose, ethylcellulose, methacrylic acid copolymer, polyethylene glycol, diethyl phthalate, talc, corn starch, and sucrose.